R29 Fashion Writers Review A Best-Selling Anthropologie Dress (With Pockets)

 ”

 "The dress arrived pretty quickly after the order was placed.
 Immediately, I noticed it had an impressive amount of weight to it.
-After ripping off the plastic wrapping it came in, I noticed the dress was pretty wrinkled.
+After ripping off the plastic wrapping it came in, I could tell the dress was pretty wrinkled.
 This made sense because it’s a linen material.
 I gave it a quick steam to smooth out some of the wrinkles for styling purposes.
 However, I don’t mind it being a little wrinkly.
 I personally love when linen has a little character.
 I decided to style the dress with my Maria Dora x Emily Dawn Long hat, light green Jonathan Geiger sneakers, and strawberry socks for a more casual look.

 From every stitch and seam to the flowy-ness of the fabric to the cinching of the waist area, it’s clear the dress was designed intentionally.
 To top it all off, the dress has pockets!
 It’s a pretty thoughtful design addition that definitely makes it stand out among other linen dresses on the market.
 If the cut and style of the dress fit your ideal aesthetic, then I do recommend it.
-For me personally, this isn’t really in line with my personal style, but I know a well-made garment when I see one.
+This isn’t really in line with my personal style, but I know a well-made garment when I see one.
 This dress is definitely that." – Chichi Offor, Associate Writer

 From every stitch and seam to the flowy-ness of the fabric to the cinching of the waist area, it’s clear the dress was designed intentionally.
 To top it all off, the dress has pockets!
 It’s a pretty thoughtful design addition that definitely makes it stand out among other linen dresses on the market.
 If the cut and style of the dress fit your ideal aesthetic, then I do recommend it.
-For me personally, this isn’t really in line with my personal style, but I know a well-made garment when I see one.
+This isn’t really in line with my personal style, but I know a well-made garment when I see one.
 This dress is definitely that." – Chichi Offor, Associate Writer

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.